How to survive long bus trips

 Basic hygiene items

-You should pack your toothbrush, wet wipes, dry shampoo, deodorant, a small bottle of water all with you.
-I had to brush my teeth and do a quick wipe down at garage bathroom stalls.
-It was a fast “wash” and I couldn’t even change my clothes.
-As soon as I got to my destination city I would find a bathroom and do a better clean up as best as I could.
-If you are immediately checking into a hotel I would still keep the basic cleaning items with me just in case my bags go missing.
+You should pack your toothbrush, wet wipes, dry shampoo, deodorant, and a small bottle of water all with you.
+I had to brush my teeth and do a quick wipedown at the garage bathroom stalls.
+It was a fast “wash,” and I couldn’t even change my clothes.
+As soon as I got to my destination city, I would find a bathroom and do a better clean-up as best I could.
+If you are immediately checking into a hotel, I would still keep the basic cleaning items with me just in case my bags go missing.

 Where to sit

 Where you sit depends on your personality.
-Statistically sitting in the middle of the bus is the safest spot.
+Statistically, sitting in the middle of the bus is the safest spot.
 In my case, it’s where I got groped in broad daylight and sat awkwardly for another hour.
-If the bus does get into an accident the middle is the safest spot.
-For me, it was always best to sit right in front or closer to the front though.
-I wanted to be able to see the landscape and the front window provides memorable views.
-If you have a big fear of heights I suggest you don’t sit right in front as you will see every sharp turn and every mountain pass view will freak you out.
-Sitting at the back of the bus leads to a bumpier journey as you will feel every speed bump and or pothole times a million.
-Ultimately it boils down to personal choice.
+If the bus does get into an accident, the middle is the safest spot.
+For me, it was always best to sit right in front or closer to the front.
+I wanted to be able to see the landscape, and the front window provides memorable views.
+If you have a big fear of heights, I suggest you don’t sit right in front, as you will see every sharp turn and every mountain pass view that will freak you out.
+Sitting at the back of the bus leads to a bumpier journey, as you will feel every speed bump and pothole a million times.
+Ultimately, it boils down to personal choice.

 Made a meme for this post